Debugging with PhpStorm

-In order to set up Debugging in PHPStorm, you need to tell xdebug your VM how to connect to PHPStorm.
+In order to set up debugging in PhpStorm, you need to allow Xdebug running on your Frontastic Machine to connect to PhpStorm.

-Your PHP should now configured and you can set up PHPStorm.
-You'll need to follow the below steps to run the configuration:
+Now, your PHP should be configured and you can set up PhpStorm.
+You'll also need to follow the below steps to run the configuration:

 Then you can start debugging, to do this you'll need to follow the below steps:

-PHPStorm is now listening to debug connections from your VM.
+PhpStorm is now listening to debug connections from your Frontastic Machine.

 index.php for this, but you could set it up for any PHP code in the Frontastic platform, including your custom PHP code.

-This is required because xdebug tells PHPStorm paths to files within the Virtual Machine.
+This is required because xdebug tells PhpStorm paths to files within the Frontastic Machine.
 For instance, the index.php is located under

-File Path on Servercontains the path within your Vagrant Machine.
+File Path on Servercontains the path within your Frontastic Machine.
 Select the corresponding file on your host below - probably the first preselected file is correct.